El Condor Pasa (horse): Assessment and honours

 El Condor Pasa was named Japanese Champion Three-year-old Colt for 1998.
 Despite never running in Japan during the following year, El Condor Pasa's performances in France led to his being voted the 1999 Japanese Champion Older Horse and Japanese Horse of the Year.

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated El Condor Pasa the best racehorse trained in Japan in the 20th century.

 Stud record

 El Condor Pasa was retired from racing to become a breeding stallion at the Shadai Stallion Station in Hokkaido.
-In July 2002 the horse became gravely ill with horse colic.
+In July 2002, the horse became gravely ill with horse colic.
 El Condor Pasa underwent surgery but died at 9.10 p.m. on 16 July.

-His three crops of foals contained several major winners including Vermilion (Japan Cup Dirt, February Stakes), Song of Wind (Kikuka Shō) and Alondite (Japan Cup Dirt).
+His three crops of foals contained several major winners including Vermilion (Japan Cup Dirt, February Stakes), Song of Wind (Kikuka Shō), Tokai Trick (Hanshin Daishoten) and Alondite (Japan Cup Dirt).